zkamvar/statistical-experimental-design/episodes/03-design-principles.md

 > > ## Solution
 > >
 > > 1).
 Scenario: One technician processed samples A through M, and a different
-> > technician processed samples N through Z.
+> > technician processed samples N through Z. Might the first technician have
+> > processed samples somewhat differently from the second technician?
+If so,
+> > there would be a "technician effect" in the results that would be difficult
+> > to separate from the treatment effect.
 > > 2).
 Another scenario: Samples A through M were processed on a Monday, and
 > > samples N through Z on a Tuesday.
+Might the weather or the environment in
+> > general have been different between Monday and Tuesday?
+What if a big
+> > construction project started on Tuesday, or the whole team had a birthday
+> > gathering for one of their members, or anything else in the environment
+> > differed between Monday and Tuesday?
+If so, there would be a
+> > "day-of-the-week effect" in the results that would be difficult to
+> > separate from the treatment effect.
 > > 3).
 Yet another scenario: Samples A through M were from one strain, and
 > > samples N through Z from a different strain.
+How would you be able to
+> > distinguish between the treatment effect and the strain effect?
 > > 4).
 Yet another scenario: Samples with consecutive ids were all sibling
 > > groups.
 For example, samples A, B and C were all siblings, and all assigned
 > > to the same treatment.